Are you looking for a new grill brush as a cleaning solution?

 If you think pushing down with the bristle-free brush and forcing the bristles against the grates with intense amounts of elbow-grease, to get the grill, it’s cleanest, is standard practice, think again.

-Too much pressure can damage the brush’s interlocking helix rings.
+Too much pressure can damage the brush’s interlocking helix rings and your grates.

 HOT CLEANING TIP: NEVER clean cold grill grates with a bristle-free grill brush.